New York grapples with growing presence of homeless in midtown Manhattan

-NEW YORK, June 16 (Reuters) - An influx of homeless people into Manhattan's Hell's Kitchen neighborhood after an emergency move by New York City to ease crowding in shelters has been a fact of pandemic life for the neighborhood since last spring.
+NEW YORK (Reuters) - An influx of homeless people into Manhattan’s Hell’s Kitchen neighborhood after an emergency move by New York City to ease crowding in shelters has been a fact of pandemic life for the neighborhood since last spring.

 Many of the newcomers, living in nearby hotel rooms contracted by the city, have been largely inconspicuous.
 But others with mental health and drug problems have become a growing presence in Hell’s Kitchen and adjacent Times Square.